Direct To Film Heat Transfers

 Direct-to-Film Printing Instructions

-Our release film is a cold-peel release film so the first pressing gets it on the shirt and the second is to lock it in and melt away any residual powder that may be visible.
-For best results use 100% Cotton or a majority cotton cotton-poly blend.
-If the piece of clothing is 100% polyester or a combination of synthetic fibers, you may need to lower the temperature to 290° and increase the dwell time to 30-35 seconds to prevent or reduce any scorching of the piece of clothing.
-You know your machine so adjust it for the best performance based on your own experience working with different fibers, 290° at 35 seconds is what works best for our machine (Stahls Hotronix Fusion iQ) when printing 100% synthetic fiber clothing.
+These are cold-peel release sheets, so the first pressing gets it on the shirt, and the second locks it in and melts away any residual powder that may be visible.
+For best results, use 100% Cotton or a majority cotton cotton-poly blend.
+If the piece of clothing is 100% polyester or a combination of synthetic fibers, you may need to lower the temperature to between 270-300°F and increase the dwell time to 30-35 seconds to minimize any scorching of your garment.
+You know your machine, so adjust it for the best performance based on your own experience working with different fibers.

 Step-By-Step

-2. Press your garment for about 7 secs to flatten fibers and remove moisture
+Press your garment for about 2-5 seconds, to flatten fibers, and remove moisture.

-3. Place your DTF Film on your garment, press for 25 sec.
+Place your DTF Film on your heat press for 10-20 seconds.

-5. Let the film cool down.
-(Cold-Peel Release)
+Let the film cool down for about 30 seconds (Cold-Peel Release).

-Note: If the ink does not stick repress it for 10 sec.
+Remove the film.
+Note: If the ink pulls up, stop, and repress for 10 seconds.

-7. Return your item back to the press and cover it with a parchment paper or teflon sheet.
+Return your item to the heat press, and cover it with a piece of parchment paper or a Teflon sheet.